vin0dkhichar/Storage-Docs/README.md

 # OpenG2P: Storage
+The Storage module in OpenG2P provides a comprehensive solution for managing and storing files across various backends, it is robust and flexible.
+Depending on your infrastructure needs, you can store files locally or integrate with cloud storage solutions like Amazon S3.
+## Modules
+1. **storage_backend**
+   - This module serves as the core framework for integrating different file storage solutions.
+It enables Odoo to handle file management across various backends, from local servers to cloud storage.

+2. **storage_backend_s3**
+   - This module specifically focuses on Amazon S3, allowing seamless storage of files in the cloud.
+It enables Odoo to leverage the scalability, security, and performance of Amazon's cloud storage service for file management.

+3. **storage_file**
-The Storage Backend module integrates with various storage solutions, allowing Odoo to manage and store files effectively across different backends.
-The Storage Backend S3 integration facilitates storing files in Amazon S3, while the Storage File module ensures the smooth handling of file data, both locally and remotely.
-Together, these modules provide a robust and scalable solution for file storage, management, and access, supporting a wide range of storage strategies from local servers to cloud solutions like Amazon S3.
+   - The Storage File module is responsible for handling file data, both locally and remotely.
+It ensures smooth storage operations, file retrieval, and data access, working seamless with both local storage and cloud-based solutions like S3.

 ## Feature and functionality
 | **Feature** | **Description**  |